Test Prep Insight is reader-supported. When you buy through links on our site, we may earn an affiliate commission. Learn more

 Following our expert team’s review and evaluation, the best ACT prep books on the market today are:

-Kaplan is an official partner for the live online ACT prep, so it means they have current and up-to-date information.
+Kaplan is an official partner for the live online ACT prep, so they have current and up-to-date information.

-The “Smart Points” feature helps you to identify which questions are asked most often and which topics are generally considered most important.
+The “On Test Day” strategy notes help you understand the most efficient approach to doing well on the test.
 In terms of online resources for test prep, this may be the best book on the market.
-This was a helpful feature for me, as I could study on-the-go without hauling around a big book.
+We’re talking quizzes, videos, a Qbank with thousands of practice questions, and even optional Science and Writing preparation.
+These online tools were really helpful for me, as I could study on-the-go without hauling around a big book.

-The online materials are taught by Kaplan’s expert tutors and instructors, and they go through the questions and required skills with a depth of focus that few other books can offer.
+The digital content is all taught by Kaplan’s expert tutors and instructors.
+They go through the questions and required skills with a depth of focus that few other books can offer.

-There’s a ton of information here, and if there is a downside, it’s that it can take significant time to parse all of it.
-In addition, some people have considered the questions to be easier than the ones on the exam, which can lead to a bit of culture shock when you take the exam itself.
+There’s a ton of information here, and if there is a downside, it’s that it can take significant time to go through all of it.
+Plus, some people have considered the questions to be easier than the ones on the exam, which can lead to a bit of surprise when you take the exam itself.

 Practice questions are essential when it comes to preparing for the ACT, and The Official ACT Prep Guide provides some of the best.
 It’s informally referred to as the “Red Book” due to its bright red cover.

-It offers a whopping six full-length practice exams that provide a broad level of practice and preparation for almost any student.
-It requires about four hours to take and review each of these practice tests, which means the book offers up to a full 20 hours of prep.
+It offers eight full-length practice exams – four in the book, and four online – that provide a broad level of practice and preparation for almost any student.
+You need about four hours to take and review each of these practice tests, which means the book offers up to 32 hours of prep.

-Each practice test question in the book includes not only the answers but also explanations for the answers so you can learn why you missed the ones you did.
-For me, the explanations were clear and detailed so I could easily understand what I did wrong.
-Aside from the five tests in the book, it also provides access to online resources that offer 400 additional practice questions.
+Each practice test question includes explanations for the answers so you can learn why you missed the ones you did.
+For me, the clear and detailed explanations made it easy to understand what I did wrong.

-While I personally didn’t see it as a drawback, some students may not find the five included tests to be enough.
-What some may view as a downside of this book is that it is laser-focused on full practice exams, so it doesn’t break out additional individual exam areas in detail.
+While I personally didn’t see it as a drawback, what some may view as a downside of this book is that it is laser-focused on full practice exams, so it doesn’t break out additional individual exam areas in detail.
 Also, it is a little rote and may not be the best for developing an actual exam strategy.

-It’s worth noting that ACT offers subject guides for each individual section of the exam so you can kick up the study of your weak points.
+It’s worth noting that the ACT offers subject guides for each individual section of the exam, so you can kick up the study of your weak points.
 If you’re looking for the resource that offers the closest examples to the test itself, it’s hard to beat the official source.

-If you’re looking for test-taking strategies, you’ve found the book for you in the ACT Prep Black Book.
+If you’re looking for test-taking strategies, you’ve found the right book in the ACT Prep Black Book.
 If the official guide is laser-focused on practice exams, this book is just as focused on the strategies you need to crack the questions.

 It helps you to address any timing issues or weak points you might have in your test-taking strategies, and focuses on the process to answer questions.
 It also looks at strategies for handling math problems with multiple-choice answers, and provides very detailed explanations for answers, all while addressing the fact that each student has a different way of learning.